-Star Trek: Discovery explicitly promotes progressive ideology, consistently championing diversity, inclusion, anti-prejudice, and collective, empathetic solutions to societal and existential problems, aligning with a post-scarcity, utopian vision.
+Star Trek: Discovery explicitly promotes progressive ideology by consistently championing diversity, inclusion, empathy, and collective action as the solutions to division and existential threats, aligning with the franchise's utopian vision.

 Star Trek: Discovery introduces many new characters and features established ones like Spock, Sarek, Pike, and Number One.
 All legacy characters maintain their original canonical genders, and new characters, regardless of their gender identity, do not constitute a gender swap as they are not re-gendered versions of pre-existing characters.